Skip to main content

 Another characteristic feature of Marcos Jr.'s win was the outburst of misogyny his supporters directed at his liberal main opponent Robredo.
 Overt sexism has become increasingly prominent in mainstream political campaigning in democracies.
 It formed a strong current in Rodrigo Duterte's presidency, too.

 When it came to Robredo, she relied more on grassroots support and volunteerism.
 While her campaign might have captured the hearts and minds of many of her supporters, who came in droves in her ‘pink rallies’, organised mainly by young people, it drew comparisons to the ‘yellow rallies’ back then in 1986.
 However, the immensity and the reach of Marcos-Duterte resources dwarfed them.
-That’s why Marcos’s victory was not unexpected.
+That’s why Marcos’s victory was expected.
 And, according to him, he wants to bring the good old days of the old Marcos regime, which according to his revisionist campaign was prosperous and stable.

 Although, there is a concern in the certain quarter of the Philippines policy community, as they think there is a lack of clarity in his platform.
 They are concerned about how he will address the immense challenges the Philippines is facing, especially when his family history speaks of cronyism, repression, and kleptocracy.
 With Sara Duterte as vice president, Marcos Jr. will likely protect his predecessor from investigations and possible prosecution for human rights violations and extrajudicial killings carried out during his war on drugs policy.